-Duke G Stanley leaves Winthrop game with apparent leg injury
+Duke G Stanley to miss at least 1 month with leg injury

 He remained down for a moment before attempting to play through the injury, only to pull up near midcourt while clutching his leg.
 He was helped off the court and into the locker room.

-Stanley, whose average of 14.1 points ranks third on the team, has reached double figures in six of his seven games for the top-ranked Blue Devils, who were trying to bounce back from a stunning loss to Stephen F. Austin.
+Stanley, whose average of 14.1 points ranks third on the team, reached double figures in six of his first seven games for the top-ranked Blue Devils, who were trying to bounce back from a stunning loss to Stephen F. Austin.

 More AP college basketball: https://apnews.com/Collegebasketball and https://twitter.com/AP_Top25